 Your child's doctor will also have suggestions for avoiding the allergens that cause reactions.

-Immunotherapy is a type of treatment for allergic children with hay fever and/or asthma.
+When avoidance of allergens and daily medicine don't work, immunotherapy may be a treatment option.
 It is also called desensitization, hyposensitization, and allergy shots.
 A mixture of the various pollens, mold spores, animal danders, and dust mites to which the child is allergic is formulated.
 This mixture is called an allergy extract.
-There is no medication in the mixture.
+There is no medicine in the mixture.
 The mixture is injected under the skin, usually in the fatty tissue in the back of the arm.
 It is not painful like an injection into the muscle.
-Over time, the child's immune system builds up an immunity to the allergen.
+Over many months, the child's immune system builds up an immunity to the allergen.
 The injections are usually given weekly or twice a week for about a year.
 Then every other week to finally once a month.

 About 80% to 90% of children improve with immunotherapy.
 It usually takes 12 to 18 months before definite reduction in allergy symptoms is noticed.
 In some children, a reduction in symptoms is seen in as soon as 6 to 8 months.

 Immunotherapy is only part of the treatment plan for allergic children.
-Since it takes time for immunotherapy to become effective, your child will need to continue the allergy medications, as prescribed by his or her doctor.
+Since it takes time for immunotherapy to become effective, your child will need to continue the allergy medicines, as prescribed by his or her healthcare provider.
 It is also important to continue eliminating allergens, such as dust mites, from your child's environment.

 There are two types of reactions to immunotherapy: local and systemic.
 The local reaction is redness and swelling at the injection site.
 If this condition occurs repeatedly, then the extract strength or schedule is changed.